bogdando/oooq-warp/README.md

 a list of controllers/computes/etc private IPs for export.
 SSH keys placement is up to cloud init scripts for the pre-provisioned hosts.
 Traas creates them under the centos user home by default.

+The `custom.yaml_defaults` also provides some top level overrides for oooq roles' vars.
+Those are needed to reify multinode/deployed-server networking.